-- developing an appropriate plan including time and resources; - identifying where, when and how different types of decisions are made across the Ministry and by whom; - modifying the applicable decision-making processes where necessary; - ensuring that the Ministry's arrangements for managing risk are clearly understood and practised.
+- developing an appropriate plan, including time and resources; - identifying where, when and how different types of decisions are made across the Ministry and by whom; - modifying the applicable decision-making processes where necessary; - ensuring that the Ministry's arrangements for managing risk are clearly understood and practised.

-Successful implementation of the framework requires the engagement and awareness of stakeholders.
-It will enable us to explicitly address uncertainty in decision-making while also ensuring that any new or subsequent uncertainty can be taken into account as it arises.
+Successful implementation of the Framework requires the engagement and awareness of stakeholders.
+It will enable us to explicitly address uncertainty in decision-making while ensuring that any new or subsequent uncertainty can be considered.